ntjennings1/seeds/python/README.md

 c = 'o' | if c in ('ok and 'no') | True | Applies existence of some variable, c, in other expressions to a condition c = True | if not c | True | Applies truth of some statement, c, to a condition

-### Bitwise Types
-### Iterator Types
 ### Sequence Types
 These can be used to evaluate and manipulate the different sequence types.
 They are often used by themselves or in conjunction with boolean operators.

 Here are some examples: